pymupdf/PyMuPDF-Optional-Material/docs/page.rst

 **Technical Side Note:**

-Most document methods (left column) exist for convenience reasons, and are just wrappers: ``Document[pno].<method>``.
-So they load and discard the page on each execution.
+Most document methods (left column) exist for convenience reasons, and are just wrappers for: ``Document[pno].<page method>``.
+So they **load and discard the page** on each execution.

 However, the first two methods work differently.
-They only need a page's object definition statement - the page need not be loaded.
-So e.g. :meth:`Page.getFontList` is a wrapper the other way round: ``Page.parent.getPageFontList(Page.number)``.
+They only need a page's object definition statement - the page itself will not be loaded.
+So e.g. :meth:`Page.getFontList` is a wrapper the other way round and defined as follows: ``page.getFontList == page.parent.getPageFontList(page.number)``.